stevenwooden/Module-3-Labs/README.md

 1144 seconds have passed so far today
 I am 34 years, 0 month/s and 13 day/s old
 2024-05-01 days and 2024-04-22 days have a difference of 9 days.

+Answers to Advanced JS

+1. Advan1.js

+2. The order it printed was #4,3,2, and then #1.
+It printed this way because the setTimeout creates a delayed execution to the functions.
+This allowed #4 to print out first even though it was on the bottom and #1 function prints out last even thoguh it was on top because of the delayed execution by a 100 ms.

+3.Advan3.js

+4. Advan4.js

+5. It uses the old values because the setTimeout function is referenced to the originial object.

+6. Advan6.js

+7. Advan7.js

+8. Advan8.js

+9. Advan9.js

+10. Advan10.js